Terrance Gore

-Terrance Jamar Gore (born June 8, 1991) is an American professional baseball outfielder who is a free agent.
+Terrance Jamar Gore (born June 8, 1991) is an American former professional baseball outfielder.
 He played college baseball at Gulf Coast Community College.
-He made his MLB debut in 2014 with the Kansas City Royals and has also played in Major League Baseball (MLB) for the Chicago Cubs, Los Angeles Dodgers, Atlanta Braves and New York Mets.
+He made his MLB debut in 2014 with the Kansas City Royals and also played in Major League Baseball (MLB) for the Chicago Cubs, Los Angeles Dodgers, Atlanta Braves, and New York Mets.

-Gore is regarded as one of the fastest players in baseball and is mainly used as a pinch runner.
-Gore is frequently added to expanded rosters on contending teams late in the season and was on the postseason roster of a championship team three times - the Royals in 2015, the Dodgers in 2020, and the Braves in 2021.
+Gore was regarded as one of the fastest players in baseball and was mainly used as a pinch runner.
+Gore was frequently added to expanded rosters on contending teams late in the season and was on the postseason roster of a championship team three times - the Royals in 2015, the Dodgers in 2020, and the Braves in 2021.

 Amateur career

 Originally from Macon, Georgia, Gore attended Jones County High School in Gray, Georgia, where he starred in baseball and football as a running back and wide receiver.
 During his senior year, Gore compiled over 1,000 rushing yards and averaged over nine yards per carry.
 During his four years playing baseball at the school, he stole 145 bases and hit .474 as a senior.
 Gore later attended Gulf Coast Community College in Panama City, Florida, turning down football scholarships from the University of Georgia and Georgia Tech.
 Gore spent one season at Gulf Coast, hitting .330 and had 51 steals in 54 attempts.